PrincessAshleia/Phoenix_team_page/README.md

 3. I used “:nth-child” to change the background color for every other row in the HTML table on the roster page, which can be viewed by clicking the "see full roster link."

 4. Using JavaScript, I was able to show and hide the navigation in mobile view when a user clicks on the Suns logo icon.
 Once the user clicks on the icon, the navigation menu appears.
 The user can make the navigation menu disappear from view by clicking on the Suns logo icon again.

+5. Using JavaScript, I also created a dropdown menu in the team schedules section.
+When clicking on the button, a menu will display two choices: you can either click on a link to the 2020-21 schedule or the previous year's schedule, 2019-20.